zhangster12/Obsidian-BJJ-Notes/Guards/Butterfly Guard.md

 Stuff 1 leg
 # Attacking
 - [Butterfly Sweep](obsidian://open?vault=Obsidian-BJJ-Notes&file=Sweeps%2FButterfly%20Sweep): Your foot is already on the outside, which makes it easier to begin the sweep.
 Drive your head into their chin, pull them onto you, and turn their body.

+Break their posture down, to load them up

-- [Turtle](obsidian://open?vault=Obsidian-BJJ-Notes&file=Positions%2FTurtle): If you pull down on their head and technical stand up, you force them
+- [Turtle](obsidian://open?vault=Obsidian-BJJ-Notes&file=Positions%2FTurtle): If you pull down on their head and technical stand up, you force them to Turtle
 - **Backwards sweep**: If they have their weight back, it will be difficult to complete the [Butterfly Sweep](obsidian://open?vault=Obsidian-BJJ-Notes&file=Sweeps%2FButterfly%20Sweep); therefore you can sweep them backwards by technical standing up, as you push forwards.

 Most commonly, Butterfly Guard is used to sweep or off balance.